qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 #.
 Enter the :guilabel:`Name` of the field
 #.
 Select the data :guilabel:`Type`.
 Supported types are :guilabel:`Text data`,
    :guilabel:`Whole number` (both integer and integer64), :guilabel:`Decimal
-   number`, :guilabel:`Date` and :guilabel:`Date and time`, :guilabel:`Blob`
+   number`, :guilabel:`Date` and :guilabel:`Date and time`,
-   and :guilabel:`Boolean`.
+   :guilabel:`Binary (BLOB)` and :guilabel:`Boolean`.
 #.
 Depending on the selected data format, enter the :guilabel:`Maximum length`
    of values.
 #.
 Click on the |newAttribute| :guilabel:`Add to Fields List` button
 #.
-And reproduce the steps above for each field you need to add
+Reproduce the steps above for each field you need to add
 #.
 Once you are happy with the attributes, click :guilabel:`OK`.
-   QGIS will automatically add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.
+   QGIS will add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.

-By default, When creating a GeoPackage layer, QGIS generates a :guilabel:`Feature id column` called ``fid`` which behaves like the primary key of the layer.
+By default, When creating a GeoPackage layer, QGIS generates a :guilabel:`Feature id column` called ``fid`` which acts as the primary key of the layer.
 The name can be changed.
-Likewise, the geometry field, if availabe, is named ``geometry`` and you can choose to :guilabel:`Create a spatial index` on it.
-These options can be found under the :guilabel:`Advanced Options` next to the :guilabel:`Layer identifier`, short human readable name of the layer, and the :guilabel:`Layer description`.
+The geometry field, if availabe, is named ``geometry``, and you can choose to :guilabel:`Create a spatial index` on it.

-Further management of GeoPackage layers can be done with the :ref:`DB Manager
+These options can be found under the :guilabel:`Advanced Options` together with the :guilabel:`Layer identifier` (short human readable name of the layer) and the :guilabel:`Layer description`.

-<dbmanager>`.
+Further management of GeoPackage layers can be done with the :ref:`DB Manager <dbmanager>`.

 .. _vector_create_shapefile: